Ruptosh/Ruptosh/README.md

-- 👋 Hi, I’m @Ruptosh
+- 👋 Hi, I’m Ruptosh Chatterjee
-- 👀 I’m interested in data analysis and data science
-- 🌱 I’m currently learning data analysis
+- 👋 I am from Kolkata, India
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...